Train of Thought

 • Our research contributes to supporting the UN’s SDG goals in developing economies

-SDG 7: Access to affordable and Clean Energy
+SDG 7: Access to affordable and clean energy

 SDG 9: Industry, Innovation, and Infrastructure - Focuses on building resilient infrastructure, a key pillar of sustainable logistics networks.

-SDG 12: Responsible Consumption and Production - Stresses the need for efficient sustainable supply chain practices.
+SDG 12: Responsible Consumption and Production - Stresses the need for efficient, sustainable supply chain practices.

-SDG 13: Climate Action - Calls for urgent measures to combat climate change and reduce greenhouse gas emissions, which heavily involve the transportation sector.
+SDG 13: Climate Action - Calls for urgent measures to combat climate change and reduce greenhouse gas emissions, which involve the transportation sector.

 Latest publications